Considering a Degree in Computer Science and Information Technology

 Obtaining a degree in the field of computer science and information technology could open the door to a number of possibilities to work internationally.
-A degree in this field would give you the skills necessary to enhance technology systems in developing countries, assist local organizations in designing programs that utilize technology and information systems more efficiently, and help implement technology improvement plans in a variety of contexts.
+A degree in this field would give you the skills necessary to enhance technology systems in different countries, assist local organizations in designing programs that utilize technology and information systems more efficiently, and help implement technology improvement plans in a variety of contexts.
 If you are particularly interested in international development, there are a number of organizations involved in a relatively new movement known as Information Technology for Development (ICT4D) that works to improve access to technology all over the world.
-Some of these organizations include the United Nations Information and Communications Task Force and the Omidyar Network.
+One of these organizations is the Omidyar Network.

-For more information, see the National Geospacial Intelligence Agency website.
+To learn more about this field visit the National Geospacial Intelligence Agency website.

 National Security/Defense Studies graduate programs can involve a number of topic areas, including history, culture, religion and language.
 A degree in national security/defense studies can help you get your foot in the door to work for the government or a private contracting agency as an analyst or security systems specialist.